melezhik/outthentic-dsl/intro.md

 ## Text blocks and ranges

-Often we need to verify not only a single line occurrence but _sequence_ of lines or _set_ of  lines inside some range.
-This is where outthentic group check expressions could be usefull.
+Often we need to verify not only against single check expression, but we need to consider some context.
+Like occurrence _sequence_ of proper lines in original input or _set_ of  lines inside some range.

+This is where outthentic group check expressions could be useful.

-Text blocks and range expressions abstraction for group check expressions.
+Text blocks and range expressions are abstractions for _group_ check expressions.

 They could be treated as _containers_ for basic check expressions - plain text strings or regular expressions.